SpeciesFileGroup/tw_firefox/README.md

 - **Namespaced param** — `key:value`.
 The `key` is forwarded to the destination URL as-is.
   - For TaxonWorks filters, any param the filter class accepts will work.
-    Unknown keys are silently dropped by Rails strong params.
+    Unknown keys are silently dropped by Rails.
-  - For external services, params are appended to the template URL, so you can pin a dataset or filter if the service supports it.
+  - For external services, params are appended to the template URL, so similar key:value syntax should work for services that support URL parameters.
+Params are almost always case sensitive and different conventions can be used (e.g., datasetID, datasetId, dataset_id, DatasetId, DatasetID).
 - **Quoted value** — `key:"two words"`.
 Use for anything with spaces.
 - **Array value** (TW filters only) — `key:a,b,c` expands to `key[]=a&key[]=b&key[]=c`.
 For values that legitimately contain commas, quote